vivaria/edisonrul.ing/docs/source/cards/chaos-emperor-dragon-envoy-of-the-end.md

-# CHAOS EMPEROR DRAGON - ENVOY OF THE END
+# Chaos Emperor Dragon - Envoy Of The End

 *   "Chaos Emperor Dragon - Envoy of the End" sends itself to the Graveyard as part of its effect, and counts itself for determining how much damage it inflicts.
 *   The damage that "Chaos Emperor Dragon - Envoy of the End" inflicts is equal to the number of cards BOTH players send to the Graveyard times 300 points.